Nickelodeon (Ukrainian TV programming block)

-Nickelodeon Ukraine (Ukrainian; Нікелодеон Україна) is a Ukrainian language television channel and formerly a programming block on QTV and channel on Pluto TV.
+Nickelodeon Ukraine (Ukrainian; Нікелодеон Україна) was a Ukrainian language television channel and a programming block on QTV and channel on Pluto TV and on the Global feed.

 History

 Nickelodeon started in Ukraine in 22 February 2010 as a programming block on the Ukrainian channel QTV.

 On 5 November 2003, a Ukrainian version of the channel was launched in Russian using the Pan-European feed.

 On 31 August 2017, the Ukrainian-language Nickelodeon block ended after the closure of QTV.

 On 1 June 2023, 1+1 Media Group and Paramount Global announced that Nickelodeon had become available for viewers to watch in Ukrainian, after a Ukrainian audio track was added to Nickelodeon Global.

+On 1 January 2026, the Nickelodeon Global feed closed in Ukraine along with Nick Jr. and Nicktoons channels in the region.

 Pluto TV channel

 On 1 April 2022, during the Russian invasion of Ukraine, Nickelodeon Ukraine returned as a pop-up channel for Poland, Germany and Spain on Pluto TV.

 As for Spain and Portugal, users could watch the channel using Pluto TV, and other television services such as Movistar Plus+, Vodafone TV or Meo.

 Due to the launch of a Ukrainian audio track to Nickelodeon CEE, Nickelodeon Ukraine on Pluto TV closed on 30 June 2023.